 Management Company Information

-As described in item 4 of the Spring 2012 newsletter, If you or your guests/renters require assistance for a lockout, Steve Richardson or a Board member is available to assist in the situation; however, there is a charge associated with such assistance, which will be added to your account and invoiced to you, if you do not pay the person providing the lockout assistance.
+As described in item 4 of the Spring 2012 newsletter, If you or your guests/renters require assistance for a lockout, The Maintenance company (see item 1 above) or a Board member is available to assist in the situation; however, there is a charge associated with such assistance, which will be added to your account and invoiced to you, if you do not pay the person providing the lockout assistance.

 Owner Unit Maintenance